SimpleLuke/100-days-of-code/README.md

 **Thoughts**: Today I am thinking whether I should find a non-devlopment full-time or part-time job for living whilte learning programming and hunting for a web developer position.

+### Day 52:  September 24, 2022

+**Today's Progress**: Back to the basic, take some revision about JavaScript concept

+**Thoughts**: When I was doing exercises with Vanilia JavaScript, I keep thinking "it would be much easier if I use ReactJs".
+But I think I should master Vanilia JavaScript before I depend on other libraries and frameworks.